Veterinary Schools in Kansas

 Veterinary schools are accredited by the authorized state veterinary board American Veterinary Medical Association, Council on Education.
 The schools listed below are arranged by size with the largest veterinary schools first, based on the number of graduating students per year.

-Kansas State University (K-State) in Manhattan, KS
+Kansas State University in Wichita, KS

 Visit the website for Kansas State University at http://www.k-state.edu